Priest: You committed adultery?

 - Dirty Communists: Invoked by Harlan and Marlon.
 They may be performing murder for hire, but they're getting paid, which makes them better than Commies.

-- Foreign Language Tirade: Joey confesses to using one against his mother-in-law, but justifies it since it was in Italian and she couldn't understand it, so it's technically not a sin.
+- Joey confesses to using one against his mother-in-law, but justifies it since it was in Italian and she couldn't understand it, so it's technically not a sin.
 The priest considers for a moment and declares "Oh no, it counts."

-- Happens again when the mother-in-law- in question starts chewing him out in Polish, while being chewed out in Italian, with Rosalie (the only one who can understand both but is the target of neither) sits in the middle and tries to get them both to stop in English.
+- Happens when the mother-in-law in question starts chewing him out in Serbo-Croatian, while being chewed out in Italian, with Rosalie (the only one who can understand both but is the target of neither) sits in the middle and tries to get them both to stop in English.

 - Made of Iron: Joey is beaten, poisoned, and shot, but is still up for a game of Monopoly.
-In fact, shooting him in the head only wakes him up from his poisoning.
+In fact, shooting him in the head only wakes him up from his poisoning (and it turns out being fed two bottles of sleeping pills slows his bleeding down enough that he doesn't bleed out from the two gunshot wounds).
 When asked how he feels, he only claims to have a bit of a headache due to a virus.

-- Very Loosely Based on a True Story: Inspired by the actual case of the Toto's, a Pennsylvanian couple where, in 1984, the husband was poisoned and shot by his wife.
+- Very Loosely Based on a True Story: Inspired by the actual case of the Totos, a Pennsylvanian couple where, in 1984, the husband was poisoned and shot by his wife.
 He spent four days in bed before being discovered.
-They later reconsciled and did the TV interview circuit: him from the studio and her from prison.
+They later reconciled and did the TV interview circuit: him from the studio and her from prison.

 - Woman Scorned: Rosalie was a perfectly nice and normal person until she found out her husband was banging half the neighborhood.

 - Hey giiirrrrrllllsss ...
 Mono-polyyyyyy...